volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 To initialize variable means to allocate some space in the memory for it.

-Just after variable is declared, it is automatically initialized:
+Just after a variable is declared, it is automatically initialized:

 ```javascript
 var a; // Declared and automatically initialized